The Diocesan Fund for Critical Clergy Needs

 Grant requests are reviewed by the CCN Committee, a body of ordained and lay leaders appointed by the Bishop of New York; grant decisions are in accordance with CCN Fund guidelines.

 Typically grant requests are for healthcare needs or tuition scholarships.
-Requests are submitted by application of the form available on the diocesan website.
+Requests are submitted by completing the pdf form and submitting it and all supporting documentation electronically using the upload form at 2020.dioceseny.org.

 All applications must be filled out completely and include documentation in support of the grant request.